vermouthmoth/marionette/README.md

 >     <POINTER_MODE_KEY>KEY_RIGHTALT</POINTER_MODE_KEY>
 ```
 For a list of available key codes, see [here](https://gitlab.freedesktop.org/libevdev/libevdev/-/blob/master/include/linux/linux/input-event-codes.h?ref_type=heads#L75), for example.
 Note that they must be key codes that are actually supported by your keyboard.
+Also, for items to which you do not want to assign keys, you can leave those values blank.

 ## Usage
 ```